Vytautas the Great War Museum

 The crypt to Those Perished for the Freedom of Lithuania was constructed in 1938.
 The crypt was vandalized and destroyed during the time of Soviet occupation.
 After the restoration the crypt inside covered with black marble was opened again in 1998.

 The 90th anniversary of the museum in 2011 was marked by the opening of two new galleries: Warfare in Pre-Historic Times and History of Warfare of the Lithuanian Grand Duchy of the 13th–17th centuries.

 The museum shares its building with the M. K. Čiurlionis National Art Museum and is located in Vienybė Square.
 The museum and its surroundings are depicted on the 20 litas banknote.

-Museum's garden has more than ten statues of Lithuanian military chiefs and cultural characters who influenced Lithuania in 19th and 20th century.
+The museum garden has more than ten statues of Lithuanian military chiefs and cultural characters who influenced Lithuania in 19th and 20th century.

 In 2015, the building was one of 44 objects in Kaunas to receive the European Heritage Label.